JoelMichaelRutter/wax_crate_MS5/README.md

 ### **Languages**

 * **[Python](https://en.wikipedia.org/wiki/Python_(programming_language))**
+    I did use some built in packages here throughout such as json and the time packages.
+I used json where the cart is concerned in some of the back end functionality and I used time within the webhook handler functions to sleep the program for a second at a time for five seconds to account for checking the database for a created order before allowing stripe to create it.
 * **[HTML5](https://en.wikipedia.org/wiki/HTML5)**
 * **[CSS3](https://en.wikipedia.org/wiki/CSS)**
 	* **[CSS Grid]( https://en.wikipedia.org/wiki/CSS_grid_layout)** – I used this for my data parent containers on larger screens to ensure that the layout of the application remained tidy and responsive even with variable amounts of data within the containers.